Calendar integration

 Connect your Google Calendar to import calendar events to Tana.

-Easily take notes on all your video calls that are synced from your calendar using the Meeting agent
+Easily take notes on all your video calls that are synced from your calendar using the botless, live meeting transcription.

 The connection is a one-way sync.
 Changes you make in Google Calendar will sync to Tana, but not vice versa